-Former Packer Coach Mike Holmgren Slams President Trump For Putting Green Bay’s Economy In Jeopardy
+Former Packers Coach Mike Holmgren Slams President Trump For Putting Green Bay’s Economy In Jeopardy

 Holmgren has been publicly supporting Biden for the upcoming election and applauds his plan to handle the pandemic, and believes now more than ever, the American people need him to run the country.

-Holmgren’s concerns about the team having empty stands for the remainder of the season come from the fact that the city will lose millions of dollars because of the change.
-In a recent press conference, the city’s mayor, Eric Genrich, informed the public that each home game that Green Bay hosts reportedly brings in around $15 million to the local economy, and $160 million to the entire state of Wisconsin.
+Holmgren’s concerns about the team having empty stands for the remainder of the season tie into the city losing millions of dollars because of the change.
+In a recent press conference, the city’s mayor, Eric Genrich, informed the public that each home game that Green Bay hosts reportedly brings in around $15 million for the local economy, and $160 million to the entire state of Wisconsin.

-Holmgren further criticized Trump by stating that the President knew about the potential damage the virus could bring to the country and the American people, but still ignored the effects it could have.
+Holmgren further criticized Trump by stating that he knew about the potential damage the virus could bring to the country and the American people, but still ignored the effects it could have.

 “And now, we find out, he knew all along—the president knew how bad it was, and kept it from the American people,” he remarked.